dotnet/machinelearning-samples/samples/fsharp/getting-started/BinaryClassification_AutoML/README.md

 ## Step 2: Build a Machine Learning Model Using AutoML

 Instantiate and run an AutoML experiment.
-In doing so, specify how long the experiment should run in seconds (`ExperimentTime`), and set a progress handler that will receive notifications after AutoML trains & evaluates each new model.
+In doing so, specify how long the experiment should run in seconds (`experimentTimeInSeconds`), and set a progress handler that will receive notifications after AutoML trains & evaluates each new model.

 ```fsharp
 // Run AutoML binary classification experiment